Adam Dunn: International career

 On March 1, 2009, Dunn joined the United States team for the 2009 World Baseball Classic at the late request of coach Davey Johnson.
-In the March 7, 2009 first-round game against Canada in Toronto, he hit a two-run home run and batted in a run on a sacrifice fly play.
-On March 8, Dunn scored on a three-run triple by Chris Iannetta, and had a solo home run against Venezuela.
+In a first-round game against Canada in Toronto on March 7, he hit a two-run home run and batted in a run on a sacrifice fly play.
+The next day, Dunn hit a long solo home run and scored on a three-run triple by Chris Iannetta in a blowout victory over Venezuela.
+During the tournament, Dunn tied for the team lead with 3 home runs, batting .304 with 9 walks and 10 strikeouts in 8 games.